deepcharles/summer-school-2021/README.md

----
-title: French-German Summer School on AI with Industry 2021
+# French-German Summer School on AI with Industry 2021
----

 ## Poster sessions